MicrosoftDocs/dynamics-365-ai/ai-docs/sales/sales-accelerator-intro.md

 manager: shujoshi
 ---

-# What is Sales accelerator
+# What is sales accelerator

 Sales teams in organizations must focus on high-velocity selling.
 The sellers who are part of sales teams spend valuable time seeking who is the best customer in their list , navigating across multiple sources, identify who they need to engage with , when and how.